joved-git/howto-howto/README.md

 # Howto-Howto or Kite

-This repository contains many resources and mini-tutorials that could help you finding useful information during your work.
+This repository contains many resources and mini-tutorials that could help you finding useful information during your daily work.

-Anytime, anywhere and easly.
+Anytime, anywhere and easily.

 # Installation

 Very simple.
-Just clone the repo then add to your PATH the directory '<where you cloned>/Script' into your .cshrc or .zshrc.
+Just clone the repo then add to your PATH the Script directory (into .cshrc or .zshrc.).

+>$ cd
+>$ cd Documents
+>$ git clone git@github.com:joved-git/howto-howto.git

+Add ***PATH=$PATH:'~/Documents/Script'*** at the end of your ~/.cshrc or ~/.zshrc.

 That's all !

 # How to use it

-If all is OK with your PATH, you can try to launch the 'list' command:
+If all is OK with your PATH, you can try to the 'list' command:

 > $ kite list

-You should see a list of all txt files.
+You should see a list of the content of Kite.

 If you want to find a specific subject, just ask to Kite:

 > $ kite nmap

-After that, just ask Kite to see the appropriate file:
+After that, just ask to Kite to see the appropriate file:

 > $ nmap 0020

 You should see very intersting information, links and examples.

 Try all, create you own, all is possible.